KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_conditions/README.md

 - $\alpha$ = Albedo cover or vegetation coefficient  $\mathrm{[-]}$
 - $R_{g}$ = Short wave radiation  $\mathrm{[W/m^2]}$

+$R_g$ is a user difined parameter which is usually provided as a "Time-Radiation" table.

 The absorbed long wave radiation is:

 $$ R^{l,ab}=  \epsilon \sigma \left( T_{at} +273.15 \right)^4 $$